selwynpolit/d9book/book/nodes-and-fields.md

 If someone tries to view a node of content type `search_home` (entity of bundle `search_home`) caching is disabled and Drupal and the browser will always re-render the page.
-This is necessary for a page that is retrieving data from a third party source and you almost always expect it to be different.
+This is necessary for a page that is retrieving data from a third-party source, and you almost always expect it to be different.
 It wouldn't work for a search page to show results from a previous search.